-Sardines and other fish rich in omega-3 fatty acids, combined with other lifestyle changes, have been shown to help increase gray matter in the brain.
-An increase in gray matter can help combat the development of some neurological disorders.
+Sardines and other fish rich in omega-3 fatty acids, when combined with other lifestyle changes, have been shown to help increase gray matter in the brain.
+An increase in gray matter may help combat the development of some neurological disorders.

 Potential Risks of Eating Sardines

-Like fruits and vegetables, sardines and other oily fish run the risk of damaging your health if they contain pollutants such as mercury, dioxins, polychlorinated biphenyls (PCBs), and pesticide residues.
-High amounts of mercury, in particular, can damage nerves in adults and cause serious issues with the development of young children.
+Like fruits and vegetables, sardines and other oily fish run the risk of damaging your health if they contain pollutants such as mercury, dioxins, polychlorinated biphenyls (PCBs), or pesticide residues.

 Consider the following before eating sardines:

 Mercury is one of the most damaging pollutants commonly found in fish, including sardines.
+High amounts of mercury can damage nerves in adults and cause serious issues with the development of young children.
 But several studies have concluded that the low level of mercury found in sardines is of low risk to consumers, including pregnant women who were previously advised to avoid fish during pregnancy because of possible contaminants.

 The benefits of the vitamins and minerals found in sardines outweigh the potential negative impact of trace pollutants, according to researchers.